mcore1976/antispy-jammer/README.md

 # antispy-jammer
 Simple ultrasonic antispy voice recording jammer based on ATTINY13 / ATTINY85 / ATTINY45 / ATTINY25 with audio amplifier PAM8403 / TPA3116D2 module driving piezo ultrasonic transducers and AD9833 programmable signal generator.
 It prevents from unauthorized human speech recording by hidden microphones and voice assistants.
+You can also use different Arduino board like Raspberry Pi Pico RP2040-Zero but you will have to change pin numbers.

 The project is based on following concept presented here : https://sandlab.cs.uchicago.edu/jammer/  , here https://github.com/y-x-c/wearable-microphone-jamming